 In addition to the signature_algorithms extension from TLS 1.2, TLS 1.3 (RFC 5246 Section 4.2.3) adds the signature_algorithms_cert extension which enables having special requirements on the signatures used in the certificates that differs from the requirements on digital signatures as a whole.
-If this is not required this extension is not needed.
+If this is not required this extension is not need.

-The client will send a signature_algorithms_cert extension (ClientHello), if TLS version 1.3 or later is used, and the signature_algs_cert option is explicitly specified.
+The client will send a signature_algorithms_cert extension (in the client hello message), if TLS version 1.2 (back-ported to TLS 1.2 in 24.1) or later is used, and the signature_algs_cert option is explicitly specified.
 By default, only the signature_algs extension is sent.